VTV International Women's Volleyball Cup

 The VTV International Women's Volleyball Cup is an international volleyball tournament for women organised by the Volleyball Federation of Vietnam (VFV), and sponsored by Vietnam Television (VTV).
 The cup was established in 2004 and held every year.
-From 2020 to 2022, the tournament was cancelled due to worldwide COVID-19 pandemic and the reschedule of 2021 Southeast Asian Games.
+From 2020 to 2022, the tournament was cancelled due to the COVID-19 pandemic and the reschedule of Tokyo 2020 Summer Olympics and the 2021 Southeast Asian Games.